Vision Forte (60)

 Eyes are not only a reflection of the soul, but a reflection of our health as well; they show the overall condition of the body (cardio-vascular diseases, diabetes, and others).

-Vision has a tendency to get weaker with age, by the age of 40 many people start to experience difficulties with reading papers, or seeing small details.
+Vision tends to get weaker with age, by the age of 40 many people start to experience difficulties with reading or seeing small details.

 There are few ways to preserve your eye health: